secretlint/secretlint/packages/@secretlint/secretlint-rule-openai/README.md

 # @secretlint/secretlint-rule-openai

-An example rule for secretlint.
+A secretline rule for OpenAI.

 ## Install